rafalwoycicki/rafalwoycicki.github.io/exons_painter/README.md

 ## 📂 How to use it

+1. Ensembl download of *.gtf.gz and *.dna.chromosome.9.fa.gz or *.dna.primary_assembly.fa.gz.
+2. Run code 'create_input_files.bash' to create input files for Painter.
-1. Open `index.html` in your browser.
+3. Open `index.html` in your browser.
-2. Use the **Genomic sequence** input to upload a `.txt` or `.fasta` file containing the gene sequence.
+4. Use the **Genomic sequence** input to upload a `.txt` or `.fasta` file containing the gene sequence.
-3. Upload one or more **`.fasta` files with exon sequences** (from any number of transcripts).
+5. Upload one or more **`.fasta` files with exon sequences** (from any number of transcripts).
-4. Select a transcript from the dropdown to explore its exons.
+6. Select a transcript from the dropdown to explore its exons.
-5. Click or select exons to highlight them on the genomic sequence.
+7. Click or select exons to highlight them on the genomic sequence.

 ## 📄 Input file formats